Support ADAPTED The Film!

 Click to DonateJOIN US TODAY

-Every dollar contributed here is tax-deductible and will help get us closer to the finish line.
-Please consider employer match programs to make the most of your contribution and share with friends you'd also like to bring along this journey.
+Every dollar donated here is tax-deductible and will help get us get this film further out to the world.
+Please consider employer match programs to make the most of your contribution.
+We also accept stock donations.
+For more info, email [email protected].
+Share this project with your friends, family, on social media, and to anyone you'd like to bring along this journey.

 OUR MISSION